annasudol/vue3Exercise/README.md

 • Assumed that data in json are validated and hour endDate or later than the beginDate
 • Machines include, but are not limited to, printers, laminators, guillotines and UV coating.
-• Jobs can be varied by durations
+• Jobs can be varied by durations.
-• A machine can only perform one task at a time
+• A machine can only perform one task at a time.
 • A task can only start when its predecessors have completed AND there is availability on the machine.
 • Not all jobs follow the same sequence of tasks.